remiomosowon/pyeasyga/README.rst

 -------------------------------------------------------------------

-A simple and easy-to-use Genetic Algorithm implementation in Python
+A simple and easy-to-use Genetic Algorithm implementation library in Python.

 ``pyeasyga`` provides a simple interface to the power of Genetic Algorithms (GAs).
 You don't have to have expert GA knowledge in order to use it.